openoms/lightning-node-management/README.md

 0.028 BTC = 2 800 000 satoshis on 2019 May 28.
 - The max amount of the available payment made or routed is determined by the highest liquidity of a single channel (not additive between channels).
 - One big channel to a well connected and stable node is more useful than many small ones.
 Choose a node you know or one from the list: https://1ml.com/node?order=nodeconnectednodecount
-- it is beneficial to connect to nodes where the operator can be contacted in case of a problem.
+- It is beneficial to connect to nodes where the operator can be contacted in case of a problem.
-- a too small channel will result in being unable to close when fees are high.
-This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state of the channel (the funds in the channel can be cheated out).
+- A too small channel will result in being unable to close when fees are high.
+This will leave the channel vulnerable in a case, when the counterparty would try to close with a previous state (the funds in the channel can be cheated out).

 ## Tor nodes
 Tor is an anonymizing network designed to hide the participant`s IP adress.
 Somewhat similar to using a VPN with multiple hops.
 Learn more at: https://en.wikipedia.org/wiki/Tor_(anonymity_network)